Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 18 Februari 2025 19.47.01 UTC
+- WIB: Selasa, 18 Februari 2025 20.28.38 UTC
-- WITA: Selasa, 18 Februari 2025 20.47.01 UTC
+- WITA: Selasa, 18 Februari 2025 21.28.38 UTC
-- WIT: Selasa, 18 Februari 2025 21.47.01 UTC
+- WIT: Selasa, 18 Februari 2025 22.28.38 UTC

 Kutipan Inspiratif:
-"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

-Kategori: inspirational
+Kategori: technology